Mindinventory/drop_down_list/README.md

 ##### submitButtonChild:
 You can set your custom submit button when the multiple selection is enabled.

+##### clearButtonChild:
+You can set your custom clear button when the multiple selection is enabled.

 ##### selectedItems:
 This will give the call back to the selected items from list.